West Virginia Midland Railroad

-The West Virginia Midland Railroad was chartered in 1905 with initial capital of $500,000.
+The West Virginia Midland Railroad was a railroad in West Virginia chartered in 1905 with an initial capital of $500,000.
 Executives planned to build a railroad from Sutton on the B&O Railroad southwest via Webster Springs to Marlington, a distance of about 50 mi.
 Incorporators were Col. John T. McGraw of Grafton, former Congressman C. P. Dorr, J.E.
 Woddell of Webster Springs, G. A. Hechner of Palmer, and C. D. Elliott of Parkersburg.